Christopher B. Kende Esq. – Partner

-Christopher has provided reinsurance advice to the Overseas Private Investment Corporation, a federal agency, in connection with several major transactions involving political risk insurance, including assistance in the structuring of a worldwide facility offering political risk, currency conversion and expropriation cover based in Bermuda.
+In his career, Chris has advised the United States government’s Overseas Private Investment Corporation, a development finance institute, in connection with several major transactions involving political risk insurance, including assistance in the structuring of a worldwide facility offering political risk, currency conversion and expropriation cover based in Bermuda

-He successfully moved to dismiss a puntuative class action against an airline facing breach of contract, unjust enrichment, and a variety of other claims stemming from alleged false advertising regarding its enhanced economy class.
+Chris has successfully handled numerous personal injury defense cases for a major French airline under the Montreal Convention.
+Recently, Chris obtained a dismissal of a putative class action against a French airline, sued for breach of contract, unjust enrichment, and a variety of other claims stemming from alleged false advertising regarding its enhanced economy class.